 Dashlane has a dedicated Help Center to guide people through the installation of the software to any problems that might occur.
 This is incredibly easy to navigate and includes an interactive guide powered by St only to streamline frequently asked question sand their solutions.

 The website is available in English, French, German and Spanish, although email support is only available in the first three languages.
 English-speakers can make use of the chat support from9:00 a.m. to 6:00 p.m.
 EST, Monday through Friday, accessed from the bottom-right corner of the website where it says “Help!”.

 Premium members are given priority over free users, meaning faster response times.
 It’s uncertain whether this also applies to the free 30-day trial or not, but the staff took mere minutes to respond to our query, regardless.

 Currently, Dashlane support is not available via telephone, but the team does have a dedicated Twitter page to help social media enthusiasts.
 Dashlane also keeps users up-to-date with via their blog, so there are plenty of places to get the information you need.

 It’s easy to see why Dashlane is held in such high regard, with its accessible application, wide range of support and an exceptional load of features.
-Not only does the platform house your passwords, but it also guides you on strengthening them and when they’ve been compromised.
-The built-in VPN is also a great, albeit unexpected bonus that will fulfill most purposes, even if Netflix subscribers can’t take advantage.
+Not only does the platform house your passwords, but it also guides you on strengthening them, and tells when they’ve been compromised.

 We are always wary of suggesting software that only offers yearly subscriptions, but the zero-knowledge policy does make it more secure than other commercial competition.
-Pairing this with two-factor authentication helps to lock accounts down further, although security-conscious users might want to consider KeePass if they want to brave the complicated, open-source, techie configuration.
+Pairing this with two-factor authentication helps to lock accounts down further, although security-conscious users might want to consider KeePass or Bitwarden if they want to brave the open-source, techie configuration.

 Overall, Dashlane is a solid all-in-one software that is perfect for newcomers looking to bolster their security and privacy.
-The cost is difficult to justify for those that already own a VPN, but the sleek interface and intuitive management system is sure to have people sticking around.
+The cost is difficult to justify, but the sleek interface and intuitive management system are sure to have people sticking around.